FullStackHacks/Articles/markdown.md

 Markdown is a unique markup language that can easily be compiled to HTML.
 Markdown was designed to be easy to write, but also easy to read in its raw form; meaning that markdown is great for publishing content on the internet with.
-[John Grubber ][ John Grubber Wiki ] invented markdown and intiailly released it in about 2004, he has a great blog called [Daring Fireball][Daring Fireball].
+[John Gruber ][ John Gruber Wiki ] invented markdown and intiailly released it in about 2004, he has a great blog called [Daring Fireball][Daring Fireball].
 [Aaron Swartz][Aaron Swartz Wiki] had a lot of influence of the syntax of markup.
 For those who don't know who Aaron Swartz is, he was one of the founders of Reddit.